jfroelich/rss-reader/notes/merge-multipage-document-notes.md

 links all share the same positioning pattern. therefore, all page links must be equidistant from the lowest common ancestor. this would also be a requirement to impose.

+todo: think about a one pass approach, maybe i can do the anchor validation in the sequence building step instead of before it. develop an explanation for why one approach is better or worse.

+Next thing to do after migrate to pagination module:
+- look for digit patterns in url path, url params, or anchor text.
+If one is found then record it for that url. then when building a sequence, get the pattern for a sequence's initial anchor.
+Then, when processing the next anchor, check if the same pattern exists (and maybe also is +1).
+If it exists then append to sequence.
+If it does not exist then restart sequence.

+- the pagination lib should return a pager object instead of raw urls